vt-mxs/simple-picpay/README.md

 mvn clean install
 mvn spring-boot:run
 ```
+- Note: If an error occurs using the commands, use an IDE to automate the process.
 ## Usage

 The API will be available at `http://localhost:8080`.
 You can use tools like Postman or Insomnia to interact with the API.